Hospital or ‘hospital at home’ – what’s best for older people?

 Whatever the outcomes of the study, Shepperd and her team will be communicating them to the scientific and medical community, as well as policy-makers, politicians and healthcare management.
 They even plan to engage people through online forums and social media, to raise awareness of the study and its results.
 Finally, the results will feed into a wider analysis of studies investigating the benefits and costs of Hospital at Home, strengthening the evidence base around this vital but often overlooked healthcare issue.

 Find out more about the Hospital at Home study at https://hahstudy.org/

 Update: Results from the Hospital at Home study were published in April 2021.
-An analysis of the cost-effectiveness of Hospital at Home is being undertaken.
+The results of an analysis of the cost-effectiveness of Hospital at Home were published in December 2021.